XpectoPetroleum/GO-R/README.md

 Thank you for considering a donation to support this project!
 All funds go directly toward development, maintenance, and keeping the lights on ☕.

+**If a blockchain or token you want to use is not listed here, just ask and I'll add it!**

 **Click a currency below to reveal the address and QR code.**

 <details>